Which species of large carnivores live in Europe?

-Seven stakeholder organisations are members of the EU platform on Coexistence between People and Large Carnivores launched by the European Commission:
+Seven stakeholder organisations are members of the EU Platform which is also supported by the European Commission:

 How will the Platform contribute in improving large carnivore-human co-existence?

-Platform Members acknowledge that human-large carnivore co-existence is not an easy target to achieve in all locations.
-There are many tensions to address and many more such tensions are expected to emerge under current socio-economic trends in a heterogeneous and changing European countryside.
-The Platform aims to build on best practice to promote human-large carnivore co-existence.
+Platform members acknowledge that human-large carnivore coexistence is not an easy target to achieve in all locations.
+There are many tensions to address and many more such tensions are expected to emerge under current socio-economic trends in a changing European countryside.
+The Platform aims to build on best practice to promote human-large carnivore coexistence.
 It also wishes to create a novel “space” of stakeholder interaction, where stakeholders can discuss the costs and benefits related to large carnivore conservation and management and find means to address conflict, in their effort to develop a common vision.
-In order to do this, the Platform exchanges information on a regular bases as well as organising annual meetings and regional workshops.
-More information on current activities can be found on the news section of the Platform website.
+In order to do this, the Platform exchanges information on a regular bases as well as organising annual meetings and regional workshops in areas of ongoing conflict.
+Additionally it gathers good practice examples and commissions background research and information gathering which is made available on its website.
+More information on current activities can be found on the news page of the Platform website.

 Conflicts on large carnivores vary significantly across the EU, depending for example, on the socio-economic activities in the areas which large carnivores are returning to and the biogeographic and natural conditions.
 For this reason, the EU Platform has supported the establishment of similar regional groupings (Regional and local large carnivore platforms) which tackle similar problems in areas of ongoing conflict across the EU.